sourcey/spectacle/README.md

 Alternatively, you can just copy the contents of `app` from the main repo which contains all the source files such as templates, stylesheets and JavaScripts.
 Now just pass the path to your custom `app` path to the CLI like so: `spectacle -a /path/to/your/app your_swagger_api.json`

 Good luck and enjoy Spectacle!
+All contributions are welcome.